rl671/heterorc/README.md

 We provide three interactive Jupyter Notebooks to help you integrate HeteroRC into your own analytical pipelines:

 1. **`Tutorial1_decoding_with_HeteroRC.ipynb`**: Start here.
 Uses `simulate_eeg.py` to generate controlled neural dynamics.
-Demonstrates why standard linear decoders fail on non-phase-locked signals and how to configure HeteroRC for robust time-resolved and cross-temporal generalization decoding.
+Demonstrates how to configure HeteroRC for robust time-resolved and cross-temporal/cross-task generalization decoding.
 2. **`Tutorial2_individual_level_interpretation.ipynb`**: Applies HeteroRC to real EEG data (Motor Imagery).
 Demonstrates strict cross-validation for peak selection and uses `analyze_dynamics` to extract idiosyncratic virtual sources, ERPs, TFRs, and Topomaps.
 3. **`Tutorial3_group_level_interpretation.ipynb`**: Demonstrates the `analyze_dynamics_group` function.
 Shows how to project individual reservoir nodes to a common sensor space, perform spatial clustering, and extract Grand-Average neural dynamics for cross-subject statistical testing.